Please click on a photo for biographical information on each leadership team member.

 CEO & President

-Eileen Drake is chief executive officer and president of Aerojet Rocketdyne, responsible for defining the company’s vision, guiding the strategic business plan, and building relationships with customers and stakeholders.
+Eileen P. Drake is chief executive officer and president of Aerojet Rocketdyne, responsible for defining the company's vision, guiding the strategic business plan, and building relationships with customers and stakeholders.
+She currently serves on the Aerojet Rocketdyne Board of Directors.

 Prior to joining UTC, Ms. Drake managed production operations at both the Ford Motor Company and Visteon Corporation, where she was Ford's product line manager for steering systems and plant manager of Visteon's fuel system operation.

-In February 2017 Ms. Drake was appointed to the board of Woodward, Inc. and also serves on the Audit Committee of the board.
-Woodward, Inc. is an independent designer, manufacturer, and service provider of control system solutions and components for the aerospace and industrial markets.
+Appointed to the board of Woodward, Inc. in 2017, Ms. Drake currently serves as the Chair of the Nominating and Governance Committee and is a member of the Compensation Committee.
+Woodward, Inc. is an independent designer, manufacturer and service provider of control system solutions and components for the aerospace and industrial markets.

-Ms. Drake serves on the Board of Governors of the Aerospace Industries Association (AIA).
-In November 2018 she was elected as a member of AIA’s Executive Committee.
-The AIA helps shape the American aerospace and defense industries’ future by advocating for polices and responsible budgets that keep our country strong, bolster our capacity to innovate, and spur our economic growth.
+Ms. Drake has been serving on the Board of Governors of the Aerospace Industries Association (AIA) since 2018 and was a member of AIA's Executive Committee from November 2018 to November 2020.
+AIA helps shape the American aerospace and defense industries' future by advocating for polices and responsible budgets that keep our country strong, bolster our capacity to innovate, and spur our economic growth.

-As Vice President of Finance and CFO, Paul Lundstrom reports to the Aerojet Rocketdyne Holdings, Inc. CEO and President Eileen Drake.
+As CFO, Dan Boehle reports to the Aerojet Rocketdyne Holdings, Inc. CEO and President Eileen P. Drake.
 In this role, he serves as a member of the executive management team, participating in key decisions pertaining to strategic initiatives, the operating model and operational execution.

 In addition, he directs and is responsible for the organization’s accounting practices, the maintenance of its fiscal records as well as the preparation and interpretation of financial reports for management and external groups.

-Mr. Lundstrom plays a key role in the administration of critical corporate governance matters as they relate to a public company.
-In conjunction with Ms. Drake, Mr. Lundstrom serves as the focal point for communication with the board of directors, senior management and company shareholders.
+Mr. Boehle plays a key role in the administration of critical corporate governance matters as they relate to a public company.
+In conjunction with Ms. Drake, Mr. Boehle serves as the focal point for communication with the board of directors, senior management and company shareholders.

-Mr. Lundstrom holds a Bachelor of Science in Finance from Truman State University.
-He received his Master of Business Administration from Columbia University in New York, and is a Registered Certified Public Accountant in the state of Illinois.
+Mr. Boehle holds a Bachelor of Science in Accounting from Loyola Marymount University, a Master of Business Administration from UCLA’s Anderson School of Management and is a Certified Public Accountant.

 Jim Maser is Senior Vice President of Aerojet Rocketdyne’s Space Business Unit.
 In this role, he is responsible for leading the design, development, test and manufacturing for launch and space propulsion systems.